Rugby Africa stages 5 competitions across the African Continent:

 - The Rugby Africa Cup where the 16 best African teams will compete in a truly continental rugby championship made up of 20 matches divided into 3 stages.
 In 2019, the teams of Rwanda, Côte d’Ivoire, Ghana, Mauritius, Madagascar, Nigeria, Botswana, and Senegal will compete in a pre-selection tournament in order to access the final stage and be part of the 12 best African teams.

 - The U20 Barthés Trophy which gathers 3 pools depending on the level of the participating teams and the ranking of the previous year.
 In 2019, Pool A has been hosted and won by Kenya, Pool B will be hosted by Zimbabwe and Pool by Uganda.

 - The Rugby Africa Women’s Cup which enables one of the 4 participating teams to qualify for the Women’s Rugby World Cup to be held in 2021, in New Zealand.
 The 4 teams participating teams will compete for the golden ticket to NZ in Johannesburg, South Africa between the 9th and 17Th of August 2019.

-Following these numerous fifteen-a-side tournaments, Rugby Africa wished to organize 7s competitions as well.
+Following these fifteen-a-side tournaments, Rugby Africa wished to organize 7s competitions as well.

-- The Regional Sevens gathering, center, west and south African countries
+- The Regional Sevens gathering, center, west, and southern African countries

 On this page, you will find all our competitions information and ranking.